NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

    transform that is more stable on low contrast terrain but may be less accurate elsewhere.

--  Kernel size.
-SGM kernels must always be symmetric.
+- ``corr-kernel``.
+SGM kernels must always be odd.
 The SGM algorithm works with much smaller kernel sizes than the regular integer correlator so the default large kernel is not recommended.
 The MAD cost mode can be used with any odd kernel size (including size 1) but the census cost modes can only be used with kernel sizes 3, 5, 7, and
    9. Size 7 is usually a good choice.

--  Xcorr-Threshold.
-By default, this is disabled in order to nearly halve the (long) run time of the SGM algorithm.
-Set ``xcorr-threshold`` to >= 0 to turn it back on.
-If you set the ``min-xcorr-level`` parameter to 1 you can perform cross correlation on the smaller resolution levels without spending the time to run it on the largest resolution level.
+-  ``xcorr-threshold``.
+By default this is enabled and set to 2, which doubles the run time of the SGM algorithm.
+Set it to -1 to turn it off, which may result in less accuracy.
+If setting ``min-xcorr-level`` to 1, one can perform the cross check on the smaller resolution levels without spending the time to run it on the largest resolution level.

 -  The median and texture filters in the ``stereo_fltr`` tool (defaults 3, 11, 0.13).
 These filters were designed specifically to clean up